You have turned-in this assignment. You can review the lesson and see your previous answers.

 Acrylic paints can be blended quickly before drying to create gradients and smooth transitions.

-So we can mix all our colours.
+So thinking about gradient now, so we can so mix all our colors.

-So we've chosen our colours.
+So we've chosen our colors.

 We're gonna select our brushes.

-This brush here, the thin brush, means it's quite hard to mix, whereas a softer brush allows for better blending.
+This brush here, the thin brush means it's quite hard to mix, whereas a softer brush allows for better blending.

 And then this is how we can blend.